 The BSDI is designed to educate students in an imaging or professional specialty while also providing a bachelor's degree.
-The BSDI offers an Interprofessional Leadership (IPL) emphasis and six specialty credentialing pathways - Computed Tomography (CTI), Diagnostic Medical

-Sonography (DMS), DMS-Echocardiography (ECH), Interventional Radiography (IRI), Magnetic Resonance Imaging (MRI), Mammography (MAM).
-The BSDI degree has four enrollment options to accommodate individuals from varying educational experiences.
+The BSDI offers an Interprofessional Leadership (IPL) emphasis and six specialty credentialing pathways - Computed Tomography (CTI), Diagnostic Medical enrollment options to accommodate individuals from varying educational experiences.
 These tracks include: 1) BSDI entry-level track for incoming freshman students, 2) BSDI specialty track for those students registered in Radiography or another primary imaging modality, 3) BSDI completion track for those students registered in Radiography or a primary modality AND a specialty (secondary) imaging modality, and 4) Credentialing pathways for students wanting to specialize in a specialty imaging modality.